 - 8. When should I request services? - The sooner the better.
 You may register with DSS anytime, but it is recommended you meet with a member of the DSS staff prior to registering for classes.
 Services are not retroactive and cannot be put in place to redo any unsatisfactory work prior to utilizing services. - 9.
 What do I do if my professor is not granting my accommodations? - If you feel as though your accommodations are not being granted speak with DSS staff as soon as possible.
 DSS staff members exist to ensure you are receiving equitable treatment and will advocate on your behalf with professors if need be. - 10.
 How do I schedule interpreting services? - Contact the DSS staff at least 48 hours in advance and they will arrange an interpreter. - 11.
-Who is responsible for notifying my professors that I need accommodations? - You will be responsible for informing your professors of requested accommodations.
-While accommodation forms are emailed to instructors, it is still the student's responsibility to inform the instructor of which specific accommodations will be needed for his/her class. - 12.
-Who will know that I receive accommodations? - Only the DSS office staff and whichever faculty/staff are necessary to ensure you receive your accommodations.
-If you would like anyone else to have access to your information you will need to give written consent. - 13.
-Am I obligated to disclose that I have a disability? - You are not obligated to disclose that you have a disability to anyone; however, if you would like to receive services through DSS you must disclose to the office. - 14.
+Who is responsible for notifying my professors that I need accommodations? - You will be responsible for informing your professors of your accommodations.
+This is generally done through the use of a student accommodation form which you can pick up the first week of classes from the DSS offices. - 12.
+Who all will know that I receive accommodations? - Only the DSS office staff and whichever faculty/staff are necessary to ensure you receive your accommodations.
+If you would like anyone else to have access to your information you will need to give written consent - 13.
+Am I obligated to disclose that I have a disability? - You are not obligated to disclose that you have a disability to anyone; however, if you would like to receive services through DSS you must disclose to the office.
+Further, you do not need to disclose your accommodations to all professors, only the professors of classes in which you would like accommodations. - 14.
 Is there a fee for accommodations? - There is no fee for any student who registers with the DSS office - 15.
-What are my responsibilities as a student? - If you'd like to receive accommodations, you are required to disclose your disability to a staff member of the DSS office.
+What are my responsibilities as a student? - If you'd like to receive accommodations you are required to disclose your disability to a staff member of the DSS office.
 You are responsible for providing appropriate documentation and also for informing your professors of your requested accommodations.
 If you feel as though you are not being treated fairly it is your responsibility to inform a member of the DSS staff so they may act accordingly.